-You must use the initial created API key to create a new secure key.
+- You must use the initial created API key to create a new secure key.
 This is done by creating a new API Client entity.
-The "name" attribute must be the desired name to uniquely identify the user of this key.
+The "name" attribute must be the desired name to uniquely identify the user of this key. - The API key created will never expire. - It is recommended that you regularly rotate API key (by deleting the old one and creating a new one)

 For more information on the initial created API key, refer to step 7 in these installation instructions.